Master’s in Industrial Organizational Psychology

 • Theoretical foundations for organizational development, including the psychology behind the way organizations function

-All students are required to complete the Professional Capstone.
-Students develop original research ideas and explore occupational opportunities within the industrial and organizational psychology specialization.
+All students in the psychology master’s program with an IO psychology emphasis are required to complete the Professional Capstone.
+During this course, you will develop original research ideas and explore occupational opportunities within the industrial and organizational psychology specialization.

 • Identifying employee training and development needs